Exhibitions & highlights of Berlin's museums

 Discover current exhibitions and the highlights of the collections!
 Berlin's Museum Island with its five museums is the largest museum ensemble in the world and is listed as a UNESCO World Heritage Site.
-Other museums and top exhibitions throughout Berlin await your visit.
+Other museums, top exhibitions and contemporary art galleries throughout Berlin await your visit.
 Find even more thingst to do in our event calendar.

 The first Sunday of the month is free of charge at around 60 Berlin museums!
 These include all the buildings on Berlin's Museum Island, the Humboldt Forum, Museum für Naturkunde, Jewish Museum, Gemäldegalerie and many more.

 New Museums in Berlin

 In the last 12 months, new first-class museums have opened their doors in Berlin, among them the Stabi Kulturwerk, first library museum of the Staatsbibliothek Unter den Linden.

 More new info:

 - The renowned Käthe Kollwitz Museum Berlin is now showing its collections in the theatre building at Charlottenburg Palace.

 - The latest from the Museum für Naturkunde: Next to superstar T-Rex Tristan, the huge dinosaur skull of a Triceratops is on display until the end of the year.

 Here is an overview of the new openings: